The Blackstone Chair – Chapter Three

 “Now that you’re a married man, coz,” Willem said, turning back to the couple.
 “I suppose it won’t be long before you take the throne?”

 Ciaran tapped the pocked femur.
-“The necromancers accord my father robust health.
+“The necromancers’ accord my father robust health.
 So most like it won’t come to that for many a spring.
 Fear not, cousin, you won’t lose me yet.”

-Willem raised a dark brow.
+Willem raised a brow.
 “What?”

 “I’ve decided all this kingship lark isn’t for me.”
 He flicked the bone back onto the copper plate with the remains of his buttered cod.
 “In fact I plan on sneaking out the castle this very night while you’re all stone drunk.”

-He squirmed free of Willem’s grip.
-His cousin straightened and clicked his fingers.
-On queue, his lackeys handed over a box draped in dyed wool that hid whatever lay inside.
+Willem’s mirth died quick enough.
+“I’ll miss your little jokes, coz.”
+He straightened and clicked his fingers.
+On cue, his lackeys handed over a box draped in dyed wool that hid whatever lay inside.
 Willem presented the box to the newlyweds with a polite bow.
 “Your gift,” he announced.
 “Care to guess what it is?
 Go on, take a guess.”

 “A knife to stab you with, cousin?”